 The goal isn’t to never want anything again, the goal is to notice your envy and see it for what it is.
-When you’re feeling jealous of a person because of their car or wife then notice it and realize that taking his wife and car isn’t going to get you where you want to be.
+When you’re feeling jealous of a person because of their car or wife, notice the envy and remember that taking his wife and car isn’t going to get you where you want to be.

 Envy is no fun at all.
 It’s the thing that tricks you into thinking you’re never enough.
 It tricks you into wanting everything but the things you have.
 It makes you want all the talents but your own.
 Envy will have you think that some other person is doing it all right and you should feel bad about yourself because you haven’t done what they have.

 Some people find impatience a virtue.
-“Wow, he really gets it done now!”
-But if you’re driven by impatience then burnout is just around the corner.
+But if you’re driven by impatience, burnout is just around the corner.
 If you’re impatient you won’t take the time required to make anything worthwhile.

-Being patient does not mean that you have no sense of urgency or that you can’t get things done quickly – you must!
+Being patient does not mean that you have no sense of urgency or that you can’t get things done quickly–you must!
 Impatience is the insidious thing that creeps up when we hurry.
 Impatience is what makes us fumble the ball because we’ve already moved on to the next task.
-It’s what causes us to half-ass work.
+It’s what causes us to do half-ass work.

 Even as I write this I have a feeling of impatience.
 There are other projects that need my attention, Imptatience is creeping in to divert my attention to those things.
 But I see it, take a breath, and remember that this is the only task that matters now.